ricardopego/ricardopego/README.md

 ## 🚀 Philosophy

-> _"As an Engineer, I don't just write code; I design systems.
-My mission is to bridge the gap between complex hardware capabilities and intuitive software, creating mobile experiences that are as **robust in their architecture** as they are **fluid in their execution**."_
+> _"As a Backend Engineer, I don't just write code; I design systems.
+My mission is to build robust, secure, and highly available architectures that run seamlessly behind the scenes, ensuring data integrity and extreme performance where it matters most."_

 ---

-🤝 Open to high-impact projects, architectural consultations, and technical challenges.
+🤝 Open to high-impact projects, backend challenges, and architecture-driven engineering roles.